rails/rails/guides/source/active_record_validations.md

 This validation will work with all of the association types.

-CAUTION: Don't use `validates_associated` on both ends of your associations.
+WARNING: Don't use `validates_associated` on both ends of your associations.
 They would call each other in an infinite loop.

 The default error message for [`validates_associated`][] is _"is invalid"_.
 Note